BaobabLims/bika.lims/bika/lims/docs/ContactDepartmentField.rst

 Client Contact has a new field called Department and the value of the field comes from the class Client Department whose parent is Client Departments.
-Please note that Client Department is a Dexterity class, hence the use of ploneapi to create the the object.

 Running this test from the buildout directory::